 This community, at the heart of Corolla, offers wide, uncrowded beaches and is close to all the best shopping, dining, and family activities Corolla has to offer.
 With three tiers of Oceanside homes, you're never far from the beach, and many homes have private pools.
 Many homes offer city water; however, some homes use private wells.
 Please check individual property descriptions for details.

-The private resort of Monteray Shores offers a full package of amenities including a clubhouse with fax and office facilities, pool table, video and pinball games, TV/VCR and picnic area, fitness room, and wireless internet.
-Other amenities include an outdoor swimming pool with kiddie pool (mid-May through mid-October, weather permitting), four tennis courts (lighted for night play), boat launch ramp for small boats or windsurfers, soundfront pier and gazebo, half court basketball, playground, Oceanside parking within one block of the beach access, several stocked ponds for fishing, and planned activities for children.
+The private resort of Monteray Shores offers a full package of amenities including a clubhouse with fax, Xbox, TV/VCR and picnic area, fitness room, and wireless internet.
+Other amenities include an outdoor swimming pool with kiddie pool (mid-May through mid-October, weather permitting), four tennis courts, boat launch ramp for small boats or windsurfers, soundfront pier and gazebo, half court basketball, playground, Oceanside parking within one block of the beach access, and planned activities for children.

 The community of Crown Point offers private tennis courts, swimming pool, and picnic grounds.
 Homes in this area are just a short walk or bike ride to Monteray Plaza and Timbuck II shopping centers.
 And the wide flat beaches are perfect for the beach glass and shell collectors in your family.